Guiding Principles

 - Consent to Disclose Medical Information (Release of Information)

 We should also provide Procedural Safeguards (Parent's Rights) in the parent's language.
-Check with student services secretaries (Ruth or Maria) if you need a copy of the Procedural Safeguards in a language other than Spanish.
+Check with student services secretaries if you need a copy of the Procedural Safeguards in a language other than Spanish, or check the ODE website for translated procedural safeguards.

 Translating IEP's